Sam-Levene/Generic_Ruby_Template/README.md

 Once that's successfuly done, you'll need Ruby.
 To do that, you need to type the following:

+`/bin/bash --login` so that you can login as an authorised user on the bash terminal

 `rvm install ruby-x` (Replace "x" with version number, to list all known version numbers, first type `rvm list known`)

 You'll now need to ensure you "use" the installation of Ruby you just installed by typing: